-Type of Policy: PCOB Operating Procedures Policy No. PCOB-6 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-6 Subject: POWERS AND DUTIES Approval: City County ResolutionBy Vote of City Council , as required per Va.
 Code § 9.1-601(D) Approval Date: DRAFT Effective Date:

 Pursuant to Charlottesville City Code § 2-457(a) the Board may conduct investigations of complaints from members of the public regarding the misconduct of law enforcement employees of the Department and may refer complaints to the Department for investigation.